The Middle-earth Collection: Rohan

 You can see some of the stages of development below which involved a pillar element with and without 'carved horse' heads for some time.

 We hope you love the final design as much as we do.
-You can also find an adapted version for mugs and accessories as well as throws.
+You can also find an adapted version for mugs and accessories as well as throws as well as the original continuous repeating pattern for a baby wrap and carrier.